Liver detox: the complete guide to intelligently detoxifying your liver

 - Transformation: metabolism of molecules from food, the environment, and medications

-- Bile production: a key role in lipid digestion and the elimination of certain waste products
+- Bile production: key role in lipid digestion and elimination of certain waste products

-Bile is produced by the liver and then released into the intestine, often via the gallbladder which stores and concentrates it.
+Bile is produced by the liver and then released into the intestine, often via the gallbladder, which stores and concentrates it.
 During a meal, especially one rich in fats, the gallbladder contracts and sends bile into the intestine.
-This facilitates lipid emulsification and also participates in physiological drainage: certain compounds are excreted through bile, then eliminated through stool.
-This is one of the central points for understanding how to perform a sensible liver detox: support bile circulation and transit, without overdoing it.
+This facilitates the emulsification of lipids and also participates in physiological drainage: certain compounds are excreted through bile, then eliminated with stools.
+This is one of the central points for understanding how to perform a reasonable liver detox: supporting bile circulation and transit, without forcing it.

 "Detoxification": what science describes and what "detox" distorts